How to make traditional Valencian Paella: the definitive guide

 A unique Gothic historic centre

 Most visitors to Valencia are surprised by the city´s historic center.
 Valencia´s city center is a maze of small streets with outstanding buildings like the Cathedral of Valencia, the baroque basilica of Our Lady, and the fantastic Lonja de la Seda.
 La Lonja is an icon that illustrates the enormous importance of Valencia in Mediterranean commerce.
-The building was included for these two reasons, beauty and the way it portraits the importance of commerce, in the list of Unesco sites.
+The building was included for these two reasons, beauty and the way it portraits the importance of commerce, in the list of Unesco sites

-La Plaza del Mercado, one of the largest squares in Europe with over 8,000 square meters holds every Sunday a flea market.
+This is one of the largest squares in Europe with over 8,000 square meters holds every Sunday a flea market.
 And if we mention markets, we cannot miss the amazing building of Valencia´s food market.
 Probably our favorite market amongst the many great markets you will find in Spain.

 After a stroll in the city center of Valencia you.